 The transportation industry is among those most at risk for a cyberattack, with cybersecurity data from the IBM X-Force Threat Intelligence Index showing that transportation moved from the No. 10 to the No. 2 most-attacked industry in 2018.

 The 2019 Verizon Data Breach Investigations Report shows that among all cyberattacks:

-- 39 percent of breaches were a result of organized criminal groups
+- 39% of breaches were a result of organized criminal groups

-The Verizon report said ransomware attacks are still going strong, and account for nearly 24 percent of incidents where malware was used.
+The Verizon report said ransomware attacks are still going strong, and account for nearly 24% of incidents where malware was used.
 The report added that ransomware remains a serious threat to all industries.

-The Verizon report noted that click-through rates on phishing simulations for data partners fell from 24 percent to 3 percent during the past seven years.
-However, 18 percent of people who clicked on test phishing links did so on mobile devices.
+The Verizon report noted that click-through rates on phishing simulations for data partners fell from 24% to 3% during the past seven years.
+However, 18% of people who clicked on test phishing links did so on mobile devices.
 “Research shows mobile users are more susceptible to phishing, probably because of their user interfaces and other factors.
 This is also the case for email-based spear phishing and social media attacks,” the report said.

 During a conference on fleet data management and cybersecurity strategies hosted by the American Trucking Association’s Technology & Maintenance Council earlier this year, cybersecurity experts, including those from the FBI, U.S. Department of Homeland Security and the Transportation Security Administration, outlined several steps those within the industry can take to protect themselves from cybersecurity breaches.

 Anthony Lichiello, a cybersecurity expert for the FBI, said no one should pay a ransom if a ransomware attack occurs.
 “What the FBI would encourage you to do is have multiple stages of backup,” he said.